 This course provides the student with basic understanding of the field of medical insurance billing and coding and its impact on the U.S. health care system and economics of health care delivery.
-Prereqs: None facility including: maintaining inventory and facilities, processing mail, using the telephone effectively, scheduling appointments, managing the reception of patients, maintaining patient records, setting up the physician's appointment book and preparing schedules for the utilization of equipment and personnel.
-Preregs: None
+Prereqs: None

 MED 119 Office Administration I